harvard-edge/QuArch/README.md

 # QuArch

 **QuArch** stands for **Qu**estion-Answering in Computer **Arch**itecture.
 It is a specialized dataset designed to support AI-driven question answering in the domain of computer architecture and hardware.

+*All QuArch project information below is hosted on a web-based interactive front-end but provided here in a README format for anonymity.*

 ---